 Glucose-dependent insulinotropic polypeptide receptor (GIPR) antagonist for obesity

-Terns is currently prioritizing its discovery efforts on nominating a potentially class-leading small molecule GIPR antagonist development candidate.
+Terns has nominated a potentially class-leading small molecule GIPR antagonist development candidate.
 This direction is based on in-house discoveries as well as growing scientific rationale supporting the potential of GLP-1RA/GIPR antagonist combinations for obesity.

 We have combined internal chemistry expertise with external synthesis teams to develop an initial set of 800 series compounds.
 Candidate nomination activities are ongoing.